Emerging Service Marketplace Platform and it’s Future: What it takes to satisfy the millennial’s

 - Uber extended from cars and offered Electric bikes, helicopters, and even boats in certain areas.

 - Airbnb took a different route from hotel aggregators and accommodated home-stays which was never seen before.

-- Amazon included Prime video and Amazon Music in its Prime subscription package to entice as many customers to its primary platform.
+- Amazon included Prime Video and Amazon Music in its Prime subscription package to entice as many customers as its primary platform.

 Which is the best business model for a service marketplace?